Bogota, Colombia: Pros and Cons of Visiting

 View of Andes Mountains from Bogota's Monserrate, with blue sky

 The great news is that the drug and political violence that plagued Colombia for years has greatly diminished due to the political deals made with FARC and measures to curb cocaine production.
-We’re sure you’re not, but if you travel to Colombia looking to buy cocaine understand two things.
+Hopefully, it is not your intention, but if you travel to Colombia looking to buy cocaine understand two things.
 1) Cocaine is illegal in Colombia.
 2) Average Colombians do not think highly of visitors asking about a substance that tragically affected their country for decades.

 Bogota Hotels